cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 for destination plugins.

-Names generally contain no dashes or underscores.
+Names should not contain dashes or underscores.
 So for example, if you are developing a source plugin for a new cloud service called Cloud Widgets, you should create the plugin repository under `org/cq-source-cloudwidgets`.

 Official plugins, in contrast, are contained in the `cloudquery/cloudquery` monorepo.
 By convention, they can be imported using a special path `cloudquery/<name>`, e.g.: